vaphor/array-benchmarks/README.md

 # Installing the toolchain

-__Note : If you are using the docker image, the toolchain is already installed.__
+__Note : If you are using the docker image, the toolchain is already installed.
+You should directly skip to the Running section__

 The verification of assertions in programs with arrays is done in three steps:
 1. Transform the verification problem into Horn clauses, perhaps using [MiniJavaConverter](https://github.com/vaphor/hornconverter) or [SeaHorn](https://github.com/seahorn/seahorn).